Wood Rot: Identify, Causes, Repair, and Prevention

 Why Is Wood Rotting a Concern in Waterproofing?

-Wood rotting is a concern in waterproofing because it weakens the structural integrity of buildings by breaking down load-bearing wood components like joists, beams, sills, and studs due to moisture.
-Wood rotting accelerates by the moisture by allowing fungi such as Serpula lacrymans and Coniophora puteana to thrive in humid crawl spaces and damp foundation walls at home.
+Wood rot is a concern in waterproofing because it weakens the structural integrity of buildings by breaking down load-bearing wood components like joists, beams, sills, and studs due to moisture.
+Wood rotting accelerates due to moisture by allowing fungi such as Serpula lacrymans and Coniophora puteana to thrive in humid crawl spaces and damp foundation walls at home.
 This decay compromises both the water barrier system and the overall safety of the home.